-However, it is important for parties to understand the different between Traditional IRAs and Roth IRAs such that they can divide a strategy for their case.
+What is The Difference Between Roth and Traditional IRAs?However, it is important for parties to understand the difference between Traditional IRAs and Roth IRAs such that they can divide a strategy for their case.

-- Roth IRAs can have a substantive advantage in that they allow for tax-free withdrawals after age 59 1/2.
+- Roth IRAs can have a substantive advantage in that they allow for tax-free withdrawals after the age of 59 1/2.
 In other words, although the actual contributions are not tax-deductible, withdrawals at age 59 1/2 (or sooner in some circumstances) are generally tax-free as long as it has been in the account for at least five years.

 - This contrasts with Traditional IRAs where taxes are paid when withdrawals are made even after age 59 1/2.